robinhood/faust/docs/userguide/models.rst

         time_created: float = None
         time_updated: float = None

-This "abstract" class can not be used as a model, it can only be used to create new models:
+An “abstract” class is only used to create new models:

 .. sourcecode:: python